allmonday/pydantic-resolve/docs/index.md

 ```

 Let's describe it in form of graphql query for clarity.
-> btw, reverse aggregation / filtering is a challenge in graphql, may you'll need graphql-lodash
+> btw, reverse aggregation / filtering is a challenge in graphql, maybe you'll need the help of graphql-lodash

 ```graphql linenums="1"
 query {